nileshzemse/jquery_type_in_other_language/README.md

 ## Getting Started

-Include jQuery, the plugin and its JS file on a page.
+Include jQuery, the plugin's JS file on a page.
 Add a textbox or textarea fields in your form.
 Give id to these fields.

-Then call the `type_in_other_language` method with the required options
+Then call the `typeInOtherLanguage` method with the required options

 ```includes
 <meta http-equiv="Content-Type" content="text/html; charset=utf-8"/>